namankamble/SQL_Practice/README.md

 # SQL_Practice

-A collection of SQL queries and projects showcasing my practice and skills in SQL.
+Welcome to my SQL practice repository!
+This repository contains various SQL queries and projects that showcase my skills and understanding of SQL.